geonetwork/core-doc-sources/eng/developer/source/development/index.rst

 If you just want to quickly get the code the fastest way is to download the zip bundle: https://github.com/geonetwork/core-geonetwork/zipball/master

-However, it is recommended that if you want to contribute back to Geonetwork you create a Github account, fork the Geonetwork repository and work on your fork.
+However, it is recommended that if you want to contribute back to GeoNetwork you create a Github account, fork the GeoNetwork repository and work on your fork.
 This is a huge benefit because you can push your changes to your repository as much as you want and when a feature is complete you can make a 'Pull Request'.
-Pull requests are the recommended method of contributing back to Geonetwork because Github has code review tools and merges are much easier than trying to apply a patch attached to a ticket.
+Pull requests are the recommended method of contributing back to GeoNetwork because Github has code review tools and merges are much easier than trying to apply a patch attached to a ticket.

-The Geonetwork Repository is at: https://github.com/geonetwork/core-geonetwork.
+The GeoNetwork Repository is at: https://github.com/geonetwork/core-geonetwork.

 Follow the instructions on the Github website to get started (make accounts, how to fork etc...) http://help.github.com/